Mohammadshaqboua/NpgLiteORM/README.md

    - **`SqlGenerator`** assembles the final `SELECT` statement (`WHERE`, `ORDER BY`, `LIMIT`, `OFFSET`) from those fragments — a clean separation between *"what to filter"* (translation) and *"how to write SQL"* (generation).
 7. **`UnitOfWork`** (implements `IUnitOfWork`) opens one shared `DbConnection`, lazily creates/caches a `Repository<T>` per entity type via reflection (`Repository<>.MakeGenericType`), and coordinates `BeginTransaction` / `Commit` / `Rollback` across all of them — the classic Unit-of-Work pattern used by EF Core's `DbContext.SaveChanges()`.
 8. **Domain-specific exceptions** (`EntityNotFoundException`, `ConnectionException`, `SchemaValidationException`) replace generic exceptions with typed, information-rich failures (e.g. `EntityNotFoundException` carries the entity `Type` and the missing `Id`; `SchemaValidationException` carries the entity `Type` and the offending property name).
+9. **Every push to `main`** triggers **GitHub Actions** (§15), which spins up a disposable PostgreSQL container, restores, builds, and runs the entire test suite — including the integration tests against a real database — with zero manual steps.

 ---